ayan708/assignments-/README.md

 # assignments-
-This repository is a repo for the governor IT initiative courses
+This repository is my practice questions